catherinejliu/catherinejliu/README.md

 - 👋 Hi, I’m @catherinejliu
-- 👀 I’m interested in ...
+- 👀 I’m interested in Programming in Python I
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: on email